ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.12.0.md

 ![sweep_demo](../img/effects_demos/sweep_demo.gif)

 The sweep directions and sweep noise symbols are customizable.
+On the second sweep, the noise takes on colors from the final gradient.

 ### Color Sequence Parsing